nicolas-froehlich/nicolas-froehlich/README.md

 - 👋 Hi, I’m @nicolas-froehlich
-- 👀 I’m interested in politics, geography and hiking
+- 👀 I’m interested in spatial data science, politics, geography, and hiking
-- 🌱 ... currently learning Python and improving my R skills, with a focus on spatial data
+- 🌱 ... currently learning (Q)GIS and improving my R  and Python skills, with a focus on spatial data
-- 💞️ ... looking to collaborate on creating a map of all castle ruins in Europe!
+- 💞️ ... looking to collaborate on creating a comprehensive map of all castle ruins in Europe!
 - 📫 How to reach me: nicolas-froehlich on LinkedIn

 <!---